 Tips for Spring Training Game Day

 1. Wear and bring sunscreen (the high SPF the better).
-Re-apply often.
+Re-apply often as the Arizona sunshine can be intense.

 2. Wear a hat to protect your head and face from the sun.